mohseninasab/ibto-node-server/README.md

 ## Project APIs
 the project basically has 4 APIs that will get the query from the client side

-To Get The data from the server
+To Get The data from the server:<br>
 `1. http://localhost:5005/api GET`

-To create new data from the server
+To create new data from the server:<br>
 `2. http://localhost:5005/api PUT`

-To upadate the selected item
+To upadate the selected item:<br>
 `3. http://localhost:5005/api POST`

-To delete the selected item
+To delete the selected item:<br>
 `4. http://localhost:5005/api DELETE`